- Chapter 1: 5 Best Case Practices for Your Online Store Navigation

 Blue-Tomato does a great job with its website navigation.
 They have nine categories clearly outlined around the header so you can see what kinds of goods or promotions are available right away.

 There are enough product categories to keep things organized, but not so many that you become overloaded.
 This results in a pleasurable online shopping experience, which I’m sure leads to a solid average session time and conversion rate.

 You can further simplify things by providing a search box so that your customers can type in whatever product they’re looking for.
 Just like this: 👇

-You can not compete with LaRoche Posay‘s website at this category, as the image speaks for itself.
+In this category, you can not compete with LaRoche Posay‘s website, as the image speaks for itself.